CoombaPace/awnews/README.md

 Scrapes the XML feed from AntiWar.com, inserts the stories into a Mongo Database, and returns Title, Link, and and Summary information for each story.

+User can Save Articles and view them on the Saved Articles page.

 #### Built with Node.js, MongoDB, Mongoose, Cheerio, Axios, Express, and Express Handlebars.